robi24/robi24.github.io/_posts/2024-01-06-zsh-bira-theme-custom-prompt.md

 [TLDR](#tldr) below 😄

 It's a new year, so I decided to try a few new things.
-I was thinking a lot about switching to macos for a while so I decided it's finally time to give it a try.
+I was thinking a lot about switching to macos so I decided it's finally time to give it a try.
 I feel sad leaving majaro liniux, I think it's an amazing distro with everything you may want for your everyday tasks.
 I'll keep it on my private laptop though.
 So, macos for work and manjaro for everything else, it's been decided 😉

 What I realized after I got a macbook from my company it's how custom my linux setup was.
 I promise to write the ultimate manjaro -> macos switching tutorial at some point, but I'm still learning it!